-Whether you’re strictly a property investor, or you have other investment holdings as well, understanding how to properly manage your money is crucial.
+Whether you’re strictly a property investor, or you have other investment holdings as well, understanding how to properly manage your finance is crucial.
 The key principle that underpins effectively managing your money is making sure that once you’ve worked hard to earn your money that you put it to work for you.

 Here are three finance hacks every property investor should know to make sure your investments are working hard for you and not the other way around.

 Don’t cross-collateralise your investments:

 If you have a number of investment properties through one lender, the loans on these properties may have been cross-collateralised to help secure the mortgage on your next property.
 Sure, this can be powerful in helping you to grow your portfolio, but if you sell a property, your lender may need you to pay down the debt on your other properties to balance your Loan to Value Ratios.

 To avoid a scenario where your mortgages are cross- collateralised, try going to different lenders for each property transaction or be specific with your lender about making sure your loans aren’t cross- collateralised.